Engee documentation

 Battery model

-If `Infinite' is selected for the Battery charge capacity parameter, the unit will model the battery as a series resistor and a constant voltage source.
+If `Infinite' is selected for the Battery charge capacity parameters, the unit models the battery as a series resistor and constant voltage source.
 The charge level does not change over time.

-is selected for Battery charge capacity, the block models the battery as a series resistor and a charge-dependent voltage source.
+If Finite is selected for the Battery charge capacity parameters, the block models the battery as a series resistor and a charge-dependent voltage source.
 In this case, the voltage is a function of charge and has the following dependence:

 where:

-- is the voltage when the battery is fully charged with no load (nominal voltage).
-It is set by the Nominal voltage parameter.
+• - is the voltage when the battery is fully charged with no load (nominal voltage).
+It is set by the Nominal voltage parameters.

 The equation defines an approximation of the relationship between voltage and remaining charge.
 This approximation reproduces the increasing rate of voltage drop at low values of charge and ensures that the battery voltage becomes zero when the charge level is zero.
-The advantage of this model is that it requires a small number of parameters that are readily available in most data sheets.
+The advantage of this model is that it requires few parameters that are readily available in most data sheets.

 Modelling battery extinction

 For battery models with a finite charge capacity, it is possible to model the degradation of battery performance as a function of the number of discharge cycles.
 This degradation is called battery extinction.
-To use it, select the Battery fade checkbox.
+To use it, select the checkbox for the Battery fade parameters.
 This setting opens additional parameters in the Fade section.

-The block implements battery fade by scaling certain battery parameter values, which you specify in the Main section, based on the number of completed discharge cycles.
-The block uses multipliers , and for the values of the Cell capacity (Ah rating), Internal resistance and Voltage V1 when charge is AH1 parameters, respectively.
+The block implements battery fade by scaling certain battery parameters values that you specify in the Main section based on the number of completed discharge cycles.
+The block uses multipliers λ , λ and λ for the Cell capacity (Ah rating), Internal resistance and Voltage V1 when charge is AH1 parameters, respectively.
 These multipliers in turn depend on the number of discharge cycles:

 Where:

-The block calculates the coefficients k1, k2, and k3 by substituting the parameter values specified in Fade into these battery equations.
-For example, the block parameter set by default corresponds to the following coefficient values:
+The block calculates the coefficients k1, k2, and k3 by substituting the parameters values specified in Fade into these battery equations.
+For example, the block’s parameter set by default corresponds to the following coefficient values:

 You can also define a starting point for modelling based on previous charge-discharge history using the high-priority variable Discharge cycles.